What is the Degree of Financial Leverage?

 However, if an investor wants to determine the effects of the company’s decision to incur additional leverage, the earnings per share (EPS) is a more appropriate figure because of the metric’s strong relationship with the company’s share price.

 Finally, there is a formula that allows calculating the degree of financial leverage in a particular time period:

 Example of Degree of Financial Leverage

 ABC Corp. is preparing to launch a new project that will require substantial external financing.
 The company’s management wants to determine whether it can safely issue a significant amount of debt to finance the new project.
 Currently, the company’s EBIT is $500,000, and interest payments are $100,000.

-In order to make the decision, the company’s management wants to examine the degree of financial leverage ratio:
+In order to make the decision, the company’s management wants to examine its degree of financial leverage ratio:

 It shows that a 1% change in the company’s leverage will change the company’s operating income by 1.25%.